 What is the price range of Jaipuri Razai

+In conclusion, Jaipuri quilts are the best options to beat the winter chills.
 So, what are you waiting for?
-Bid goodbye to your old heavy blankets and enjoy the cold weather with soft, lightweight and warm Jaipuri Razai this winter.
+Bid goodbye to your old heavy blankets and warm up the cold weather with soft, feather-light and warm Jaipuri Razai this winter.